-- Ticket Changes and Cancellation: Not allowed, except for within 24 hours of booking.
+- Ticket Changes and Cancellation: Not allowed except for within 24 hours of booking.

-What Routes Include Delta Basic Economy Fares?
+What Routes Have Delta Basic Economy Fares?<

 Right now, Delta Basic Economy has been rolled out on all routes heading to the following locations:

-- U.S. Domestic Fares
+- U.S. domestic flights